ThomasScottWhite/OpenLabel/OpenLabelBackend/DataAPI/routes/README.md

 Routers are automatically loaded and imported via the `__init__.py` file.
 Using `from DataAPI.routes import ROUTERS` will gives a list, `ROUTERS`, of all routers defined in this directory.
 To conform to this automatic loading, you must create new routes files as defined in [Creating New Routes](#creating-new-routes).

+This automatic loading of routes allows new routes to be created by only creating a single file.
+Additionaly, routes can still be imported manually, if desired; this automatic loading does not interfere with that.

 ## Creating New Routes

 If your new desired routes fits within an existing category, add it there; otherwise, create a new route file.